awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java-monitoring.md

 **To configure trace metrics**

-1. Add the `aws-xray-recorder-metrics` package as a Maven dependency\.
+1. Add the `aws-xray-recorder-sdk-metrics` package as a Maven dependency\.
 For more information, see [X\-Ray SDK for Java Submodules](xray-sdk-java.md#xray-sdk-java-submodules)\.

 1. Enable a new `MetricsSegmentListener()` as part of the global recorder build\.
 **Example src/com/myapp/web/Startup\.java**